Scooter Haase, Executive Director

 What I like about working for MHALC is: Not everyone has a learned personal strength, grown up with childhood guidance or a natural ability to advocate a healthy life for themselves.
 The staff at MHALC is dedicated to teaching the road to recovery from mental health challenges.
 We also educate the public about the stigmas and isolation experienced by people that are inevitably a part of our schools, work places and families.
 I’m honored to help bring about positive change and encourage empathy, one individual at a time.

-I maintain my mental health by: Not sweating the small stuff, exercising, yoga & meditation, tennis and a variety of outdoor activities.
+I maintain my mental health by: Not sweating the small stuff, exercising, yoga & meditation and remembering we are all human – so forgiveness is essential.

 Interesting fact about me: I’ve had the opportunity to backpack on Eurail passes across Europe with my sisters.
 I’m so grateful for that time and experience with them.